-The innovative snowboard brand NOW has joined forces with ADDIT·ION (product design specialists in Barcelona) to create the first ever 3D-printed snowboard binding.
+The innovative snowboard brand NOW has joined forces with ADDIT·ION (a company that has sought to demonstrate their zeal in pursuing excellence in product design) to create the first ever 3D-printed snowboard binding.

 To create a responsive binding optimised for “snowboard carving”, the goal was to deliver maximum stiffness with the lowest possible weight.
 To make that happen, Addit-ion utilised Autodesk generative design algorithms and HP 3D printing technology to generate the ultimate design capable of withstanding the mechanical stresses and harsh environment of snowboarding.